rmarx/holblocking-blogpost/README.md

 - H2 introduces framing, so yay, multiplexing!
 - However, still on 1 TCP stream, so vulnerable to packet loss and re-ordering

-- mention prioritization

 - However: much less of a problem in practice: low % is packet loss + bursty (important later)

-- make a point of performance: multiple parallel connecttions is faster than a single connection?
-Complex, has to do with Congestion Control etc. something for another blogpost.
-In general: it depends, doesn't mean H1 or H2 (or H3) is always slower/faster.

 <a name="sec_http3"></a>
 ## HOL blocking in HTTP/3 over QUIC